sonrabakarim/barlkk/_posts/2015-08-04-awesome-react-boilerplates.md

 Not interested in reinventing the wheel?
 Neither am I. Here's a short list of awesome React boilerplates -- sometimes knows as starter kits, seeds or skeletons -- for getting React-based applications off the ground in a hurry.
 These application templates were not taken from any list, however awesome <a rel="nofollow" href="https://github.com/sindresorhus/awesome">that list</a> might actually be.
 Rather, they've gained enough mindshare to find me outside [*The Stream*](https://medium.com/matter/the-web-we-have-to-save-2eb1fe15a426).
 They're open source and waiting for you to clone, fork and build upon for your next React project.

 Contributions via comments are welcome.
-The best ones will be moved into the article body and the link's `nofollow` removed.
+The best ones will be moved into the article body and the `nofollow` removed.

 # React